|Date||Wed Jul 19 12:00:45 CDT 2017|

 MTrack is a bi-modular tool.
-The first module detects and tracks the growing microtubule ends and creates trajectories.
-The second module uses these trajectories to fit models of dynamic behavior (polymerization and depolymerization velocities, catastrophe and rescue frequencies).
-It also computes statistics such as length and lifetime distributions when analyzing more than one movie (batch mode).
+The first module detects microtubule seeds and tracks the growing microtubule ends and creates trajectories.
+The second module uses these trajectories to fit models of dynamic behavior (polymerization and depolymerization velocities, catastrophe and rescue frequencies) and is able to compute population statistics such as length distributions.

 - Click Help ▶ Update....